outdreamer/build-a-cure/docs/example_output/test_cases.md

 		- stressor routing (apply cell stress to nearby or systemic components, like with massage to induce blood flow, weights to induce tissue repair)
 		- reduce hormones that produce stressor-handler demand

 ### IV.
-Liver function
+Liver damage

+	- assist liver/digestion

+		- supplements
+		  	- rosemary: cleans the blood & flushes harmful toxins from the liver, stimulates bile production & flow which aids digestion, may help liver problems (cirrhosis & jaundice)
+		  	- german chamomile stimulates the liver & gall bladder which helps digestion & cleans the blood
+		  	- peppermint stimulates bile flow from the liver & gall bladder & helps digestion
+		  	- juniper: helps digestion, helps liver eliminate waste products
+		  	- fennel: helps digestion, has an antiseptic, protective effect on the liver
+		  	- cypress, lemon and thyme oils help clear the liver
+			- bethanechol can stimulate the nerves of the bladder, making them more responsive to stimulus
+			- prelief is a dietary supplement that works as an acid blocker for the bladder
+		  	- milk thistle
+		  	- turmeric
+		  	- bitter leafy greens such as dandelion, chicory and arugula also may promote liver function by reducing congestion because they stimulate bile flow
+		  	- diuretics (celery, parsley, dandelion root, cucumber, asparagus, eggplant, watercress, artichokes and watermelon)
+		  	- sulfur detoxifies medication substances, pesticides & other environmental toxins
+		  		- foods rich in sulfur include onions, garlic & cruciferous vegetables (broccoli, cauliflower, cabbage & brussels sprouts)
+		  		- the primary medicinal compound in garlic is called allicin, a strong antimicrobial that also deters infections
+		  	- antioxidants eliminate free radicals, which reduce tissue damage & allow the organs & blood vessels to properly heal
+		  		- vitamins C & E, beta-carotene & flavonoids are powerful antioxidants found in citrus fruits, berries, dark-colored grapes, apples, tomatoes, carrots, broccoli, spinach & asparagus
+		  		- vitamin C also helps to dissolve calcium buildup in the kidneys
+		  	- b. rotunda fingerroot has the potential to help liver cirrhosis in humans & diuresis (excess urine), dysentery and abdominal pain

+		- nutrition:
 		  - apple cider vinegar
 		  - d-mannose
-	- bethanechol can stimulate the nerves of the bladder, making them more responsive to stimulus
-	- prelief is a dietary supplement that works as an acid blocker for the bladder

-	- eat:
 		  - fruit & vegetables with vitamin c & get enough vitamin d
 		  - vegetables (broccoli, squash, kale, green beans, potatoes, lettuce, soy, celery, garlic)
 		  - lean proteins (turkey, chicken, fish, eggs)
 		  - low-acid fruit (certain berries, pears, apricots, papaya, watermelon)
 		  - high-fiber foods (wholegrain bread)
 		  - almonds, cashews, peanuts

 		- avoid:
 		  - alcoholic/caffeinated beverages (carbonated drinks, chocolate, coffee & tea)
 		  - high-acid foods (citrus fruits, apples, bananas, figs, cantaloupes, grapes, guava, peaches, prunes, plums, strawberries, pineapples, cranberries (unless youre trying to clear an infection), tomatoes, onions, rye bread, fava beans, lentils, lima beans, nuts )
 		  - acidic condiments (vinegar, spicy seasoning, mayonnaise, soy sauce)
-	  - weird or high-salt meat (corned beef, chicken liver, pickled herring)
+		  - organ/processed/high-salt meat (corned beef, chicken liver, pickled herring)
 		  - dairy (except probiotic yogurt if it doesnt bother you)
 		  - excessive salt
 		  - any sugar other than from low-acid fruit

-	- other compounds to help liver & kidneys:
-	  - milk thistle
-	  - turmeric
-	  - bitter leafy greens such as dandelion, chicory and arugula also may promote liver function by reducing congestion because they stimulate bile flow
-	  - diuretics (celery, parsley, dandelion root, cucumber, asparagus, eggplant, watercress, artichokes and watermelon)
-	  - sulfur detoxifies medication substances, pesticides & other environmental toxins foods rich in sulfur include onions, garlic & cruciferous vegetables (broccoli, cauliflower, cabbage & brussels sprouts) the primary medicinal compound in garlic is called allicin, a strong antimicrobial that also deters infections
-	  - antioxidants eliminate free radicals, which reduce tissue damage & allow the organs & blood vessels to properly heal vitamins C & E, beta-carotene & flavonoids are powerful antioxidants found in citrus fruits, berries, dark-colored grapes, apples, tomatoes, carrots, broccoli, spinach & asparagus
-	  - vitamin C also helps to dissolve calcium buildup in the kidneys
-	  - b. rotunda fingerroot has the potential to successfully treat liver cirrhosis in humans & diuresis (excess urine), dysentery and abdominal pain

-	- essential oils for liver:
-		- rosemary: cleans the blood & flushes harmful toxins from the liver, stimulates bile production & flow which aids digestion, treats liver problems (cirrhosis & jaundice)
-		- german chamomile: stimulates liver & gall bladder which helps digestion & cleans the blood
-		- peppermint: stimulates bile flow from liver & gall bladder & helps digestion
-		- juniper: helps digestion, helps liver eliminate waste products
-		- fennel: helps digestion, has an antiseptic & protective effect on the liver

-### V. Kidney function
+### V. Kidney damage

 	https://github.com/outdreamer/build-a-cure/blob/master/docs/example_output/kidney_function.md

 ### VI.
-Heart function
+Heart damage

 	- heart supplements:
 	  	- arginine in moderation
 	  	- calcium in moderation
 	  	- coq10
 	  	- carnitine
 	  	- magnesium
 	  	- green tea in moderation
 	  	- Angiotensin_II_receptor_blocker selectively block the activation of AT1 receptors, preventing the binding of angiotensin II compared to ACE inhibitors.[4]
 		    - Angiotensin_II_receptor_blocker
 		      - Angiotensin_II_receptor_blocker main uses are in the treatment of hypertension (high blood pressure), diabetic nephropathy (kidney damage due to diabetes) and congestive heart failure.
 		      - may worsen kidney functions such as reducing glomerular filtration rate associated with a rise of serum creatinine
 	    - ace inhibitor
 	      - ACEi have been shown to decrease erythropoietin production, help kidney function
 	      - Suppression of angiotensin II leads to a decrease in aldosterone level
 	      - ACE inhibitors can cause retention of potassium
 	      - ACE inhibitors, but not for other RAAS blockers, is an increase in bradykinin level
 	      - ACE inhibitor usually have a modest reduction in glomerular filtration rate (GFR)
 	        - Reduced GFR is especially a problem if the patient is concomitantly taking an NSAID and a diuretic.
 	          When the three drugs are taken together, the risk of developing renal failure is significantly increased.[20]
 	    - angiotensin: a peptide hormone that causes vasoconstriction and an increase in blood pressure.
 	      It is part of the renin–angiotensin system, which regulates blood pressure.
 	      Angiotensin also stimulates the release of aldosterone from the adrenal cortex to promote sodium retention by the kidneys
 	  	- beta blockers (reduce heart rate)
 	  	- diuretic (fluid retention)
 	  	- aldosterone antagonist
 		- creatine, taurine, D-ribose
 		- triptolide enhanced calcium restoration, curcumin inhibited ERK & p-STAT3 pathways, ginkolide B inhibited Ras/MAPK pathway, and steviol activated AMPK, which inhibited CFTR channel and mTOR pathway

-## Functions
+## Specific Functions

-I. stimulate bladder
+I. bladder

+	- stimulant

-  - oregano oil
+	  - oregano
-  - cinnamon oil
+	  - cinnamon
-  - basil oil
+	  - basil
-  - tea tree oil
+	  - tea tree
 	  - clary sage
-  - rosemary oil
+	  - rosemary

-2. bladder anti-spasmodic
+	- anti-spasmodic
 	  - marjoram
 	  - chamomile
 	  - basil
 	  - cypress
 	  - grapefruit
 	  - peppermint
 	  - eucalyptus

-3. assist liver/digestion
-  - rosemary treats liver problems including cirrhosis & jaundice
-  - german chamomile stimulates the liver & gall bladder which cleans the blood
-  - peppermint stimulates bile flow from the liver & gall bladder
-  - juniper
-  - fennel has an antiseptic, protective effect on the liver
-  - cypress, lemon and thyme oils help clear the liver

-4. regulate blood sugar
+2. regulate blood sugar

 	- cinnamon
 	- berberine
 	- Several flavonoids inhibit glucose absorption by inhibiting intestinal α-amylase and α-glucosidase